We find ourselves in places where belonging is a luxury.

 Soaps rubbed on morning bodies sleepy and thoughtful

-as unconscious as the walk we take to work every day.
+as unconscious as the walk to work every day.

 Bodies that hold secrets of unwanted advances,